harness/developer-hub/docs/continuous-integration/use-ci/set-up-test-intelligence/set-up-test-intelligence.md

 helpdocs_is_published: true
 ---

-Test Intelligence (TI) improves test time by running only the tests required to confirm the quality of the code changes that triggered the build.
+Test Intelligence (TI) improves unit test time by running only the unit tests required to confirm the quality of the code changes that triggered the build.
 To learn more about how Test Intelligence works, go to [Test Intelligence Overview](../../ci-quickstarts/test-intelligence-concepts.md).

 The **Run Tests** step executes one or more test on a container image.
 Adding the **Run Tests** step to a pipeline's **Build** stage enables Test Intelligence on that pipeline.
 The first time you enable Test Intelligence on a repo, you must use a webhook-based PR trigger to generate an initial call graph, which sets the baseline for intelligent test selection in future builds.